pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 Common and commoning are not the same thing, and a common practice does not a commons make.
-Yes, some existing tools align with practices that we would likely want to carryover into this new way of working, but looking back, I think the focus of this exercise was too narrow.
+Yes, some existing tools align with practices that we would likely want to carryover into this new way of working, but looking back, I think the focus of this exercise was too shallow.
 If we had kept the discussion more abstract and focused on specific _practices_ rather than on specific tools, we may not have had the eventual disintegration of the main workshop track as so many of the participants left to join [other excellent